Will Legislators find a way to save our failing condominiums, HOA-governed common interest developments?

 First of all, very few condominiums are FHA approved. (only 6.5%, according to this article on NerdWallet) That’s because FHA won’t certify associations with 51% or more rental units, or with high assessment delinquency rates.
 They also won’t back loans for uninsurable buildings.
 That pretty much describes the majority of condominium associations in the U.S.

-Then there’s the fact that some condo association members attach a negative stigma to FHA loan recipients, assuming most of them cannot afford to make regular mortgage payments, let alone HOA payments.
-Some say that’s an unfair assumption, but others point to the mortgage foreclosure crisis of 2008, and note that many FHA borrowers defaulted on their loans.
+Then there’s the fact that some condo association members attach a negative stigma to FHA loan recipients.
+There’s a general assumption that most of them cannot afford to make regular mortgage payments, let alone HOA payments.
+Some say that’s an unfair assumption, but others point to the mortgage foreclosure crisis of 2008.
+Back then, many FHA borrowers defaulted on their loans.
 In 2020, the FHA default rate hit 11.7%.

 Heaping loan payments on owners, especially seniors, will make matters worse

-My hunch is that CAI is hoping to give seniors the ability to take out a Reverse Mortgage (HECM), to help them stay in their homes, while also continuing to feed the HOA gravy train of new construction and renovation projects.
+It appears that CAI is hoping FHA will allow seniors the ability to take out a Reverse Mortgage (HECM).
+They say this is to help them stay in their homes.
+But CAI really wants to maintain a continuous cash flow to feed its HOA gravy train.
+This would include new construction and renovation projects.

 But a Reverse Mortgage under duress is a bad idea for seniors.
 According to the National Council on Aging (NCOA): “Reverse mortgages are best used as part of an overall retirement plan, and not when there is a pending crisis.”
 I’d define a huge condo or HOA special assessment as a ‘pending crisis,’ wouldn’t you?

-Even if an owner manages to stay current on taxes and insurance, and to avoid foreclosure when defaulting on the HECM (reverse mortgage agreement), that owner is basically throwing away their equity and potential generational wealth, for the benefit of the condo association.
+An owner might manage to stay current on taxes and insurance.
+Maybe they can also avoid foreclosure when defaulting on the HECM (reverse mortgage agreement).
+But that owner is still losing home equity and potential generational wealth, for the benefit of the condo association.

-And, let’s not ignore the truth.
-The condo association that pushes for huge special assessments is almost always dominated by investors, not owner occupants.
-Essentially, any condo or HOA (residential or commercial) project is attractive to investors or developers, because the stakeholders can rely on a sizable portion of emotionally-attached (or economically trapped) owners to help finance their de facto rental apartment business or redevelopment project!
+And let’s not ignore the truth.
+The condo association that pushes for huge special assessments is almost always dominated by corporate investors, not owner occupants.
+And not owners of one or two rental units.
+Condo or HOA (residential or commercial) projects can be attractive to investors or developers.
+That’s because the stakeholders can rely on a sizable portion of emotionally attached (or economically trapped) owners to help finance their de facto rental apartment business or redevelopment project!

 When the investors eventually succeed at bleeding the owners dry, the HOA will either foreclose or force a buyout upon condominium termination.

-A similar tragedy is now unfolding nationwide, as investors buy up mobile home parks, proceed to hike up the rent on the land, and essentially force out low-income homeowners.
-The ultimate goal of real estate investors is to get a higher return on investment on the land — that can be accomplished by either selling or leasing to consumers who are able and willing to pay higher prices/rents, or, alternatively, simply bulldozing the whole place and starting anew.
+A similar tragedy is now unfolding nationwide, as investors buy up mobile home parks, proceed to hike up the rent on the land.
+Essentially, they force out low-income homeowners.
+The ultimate goal of real estate investors is to get a higher return on investment on the land.
+That can be accomplished by either selling or leasing to consumers who are able and willing to pay higher rent.
+Or, alternatively, by simply bulldozing the whole place and starting anew.

 Unfortunately, condominium and townhouse associations that are not built upon valuable land in a desirable location will simply continue to deteriorate to the point where they become insolvent.
 Then, after years of delaying the inevitable, the local government will have to step in and condemn the place.

 Hopefully, residents of unsafe buildings or communities will be forced to move out before a major calamity, such as a fire or building collapse.
 Legislators and policy makers need more realistic goals for the millions of owners and residents of rapidly declining HOA-governed CIDs.
-Those goals should be to minimize overall financial distress, prevent severe loss of home equity, while also taking effective measures to avoid preventable injury and unexpected death.
+Those goals should be to minimize overall financial distress, prevent severe loss of home equity.
+Policy makers should also emphasize effective measures to prevent injury and death.

 Are Legislators up to the task?